 Spanish director Alejandro Amenabar's surreal, psychological suspense film was compared to Hitchcock's Vertigo (1958).
 (See also the entry for Vanilla Sky (2001), starring Penelope Cruz with real-life lover (at the time) Tom Cruise.)

-In this plot-twisting film about the nature of reality, he 'awoke' from a drunken night lying in a Madrid street (from here on, the film was an "artificial perception" or dream provided by a cryogenics company following his suicidal death) - awakened by Sofia's whispered words "Open your eyes" and a kiss.
-In the meantime, plastic surgery appeared to restore the narcissistic Cesar to his former self.
+In this plot-twisting film about the nature of reality, he 'awoke' lying in a Madrid street - awakened by Sofia's whispered words "Open your eyes" and a kiss.
+In the meantime, his wishes were fulfilled (in dreams?) when plastic surgery appeared to restore the narcissistic Cesar to his former self.

 After he pretended to insert a coin in a slot in her left shoulder ("Ting"), she smiled and lavishly smothered him with more kisses.
 An off-screen narrator spoke:

-This erotic thriller was the third in a long series of sometimes profitable, often direct-to-video 'Poison Ivy' films (see other entries), with R-rated and unrated versions (with extended sex sequences):
+This erotic thriller was the third in a long series of sometimes profitable, often direct-to-video 'Poison Ivy' films (see other three entries), with R-rated and unrated versions (and extended sex sequences):